mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 ## Summary

 Katagiri Roshi completely explains the Twelve Links of Dependent Origination, presumably... but the audio is lost.
-However, there is some review in the next talk.
+However, there is some review of the topic in the next talk.

 ## Transcript